Soil Chemistry and Biology

 Intended learning outcomes

-knowledge of basic chemical, biochemical and biological soil processes (cation and anion retention, pH, microbial biomass, enzymes activity, ...)
+• knowledge of basic chemical, biochemical and biological soil processes (cation and anion retention, pH, knowledge of the function of soil microbes and soil fauna, ...)

 Readings